X-Men: Apocalypse: Billboard controversy

 Billboards in Los Angeles and New York City promoting the film garnered controversy for showing an image of Apocalypse choking Mystique, with critics saying the ad advocates violence against women.
 Among those opposed to the material was actress Rose McGowan, who told The Hollywood Reporter: "There is a major problem when the men and women at 20th Century Fox think casual violence against women is the way to market a film.
 There is no context in the ad, just a woman getting strangled.
 The fact that no one flagged this is offensive and frankly, stupid."
 In apologizing for the billboard, Fox said it intended to remove the image from circulation.

-Release
+Theatrical

 X-Men: Apocalypse had its world premiere in London on May 9, 2016.
 The film was released in 20,796 screens across 76 international markets on May 18, 2016, one week before its North American debut.
-Apocalypse was issued triple 3D, 4DX, and 2D formats, and in IMAX 3D in select international markets, using the DMR process.
+X-Men: Apocalypse was issued triple 3D, 4DX, and 2D formats, and in IMAX 3D in select international markets, using the DMR process.
 It opened in Korea on May 25 and in China on June 3.
 It was released in Japan on August 11.